Yatharth88100/accounting_equation_iimu/accounting_equation_knowledge.md

 By mastering this method, students gain strong conceptual clarity that prepares them for journal entries, ledgers, trial balances, and financial statements.

+### Generic Depreciation Treatment Example

+If depreciation is recorded for any amount:

+Impact:
+- Assets decrease by depreciation amount
+- Expense (Depreciation) increases
+- Capital decreases

+This applies regardless of the amount.